-However, it also tends to be siloed, unstructured, static, and even too abundant for human minds alone to optimally manage and process.
+However, it also tends to be siloed, unstructured, intermittent, and too multivariate for human minds alone to optimally manage and process.
 As a result, a massive amount of it is not adequately translating to improved health outcomes.

 Many of these diseases develop while "signaling" themselves through non-molecular pathways, depending on the disease, typically as subtle, occasional, or intermittent physiological or behavioral "signs."
 As humans, we subsequently observe these signs as symptoms, often later in a disease's stage, and sometimes too late.

 We define LIFEdata as sensor-measured information digitally generated from life and around life.
-We are connecting LIFEdata as learnable insights from expressions & environment to disease detection and prediction through machine learning and artificial intelligence.
+We are connecting LIFEdata as learnable insights from expressions and environment to disease detection and drug response through machine learning and artificial intelligence.

 No!
 The signs of many diseases are not solely molecular, but can and should be measured non-molecularly as well.
 LIFEdata can be generated without needing to physically "touch" an intermediary (such as blood or tissue) – yielding unprecedented scalability – a key hallmark of the digital revolution.

-Once a year or intermittent medical visits are not really that effective.
-Many developing diseases have a dynamic pattern of progression that can be more timely detected through continuous physiological and behavioral measures.
+Once a year or intermittent medical visits are ineffective.
+Many developing diseases have a dynamic pattern of progression that can be more timely detected through more frequent physiological measures.
 Timelier intervention, catalyzed by detection, will improve ROeI "return on earlier intervention" outcomes for clinical longevity and treatment costs.

 Consumer smart devices with sensors that can capture LIFEdata are starting to rapidly populate our Life settings.
 These digital devices provide individuals with the opportunity to contribute to and access novel healthcare innovations outside the Medical setting.
 Even IoT home devices not originally purposed for healthcare applications can be a very valuable source of LIFEdata which will be processed by our technology platform.
 We believe subtle and quantifiable, non-molecular and "digitizable" signals are under-discovered, but very insightful objective "markers" for many developing diseases and disorders.

-Smartphones alone provide the Consumer a number of sensory modalities to passively generate LIFEdata.
+Smartphones, smartwatches and smart devices provide the Consumer a number of sensory modalities to more conveniently, frequently, and affordably generate LIFEdata.
 New chips, hardware, and sensors coming to market will turn the smart devices in our Life setting into health tools.

 We have only just begun to scratch the surface with the number of possibilities: n! / r! * (n − r)! ...